ytsaurus/ytsaurus/yt/docs/en/_includes/api/commands.md

 For non-mutating light commands, you can repeat the original query.

 The mutating light commands change the system status.
 That's why you need to hint the system that such a query has already been made.
-To do this, before executing the command, generate the `mutation_id` for the command (TODO example).
+To do this, before executing the command, generate the `mutation_id` for the command.
 This is a standard GUID that consists of four 32-bit numbers in the HEX format separated by a dash (`-`).

 Specify the `mutation_id` generated both in the parameters of both the original query and in the retries.
 In addition, you need to add, to the original query, the `retry` parameter with the value of `false`.
 To the retried queries, add the `retry` parameter with the value of `true`.
 Some light mutating commands do not support retries (an example is `concatenate`).
 If you need to retry such commands, you can use transactions.